mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 --- abstract

-This document specifies a Path Layer UDP Substrate (PLUS) protocol for providing a common wire image for encrypted transport protocols carried over UDP.
+This document specifies a common Path Layer UDP Substrate (PLUS) wire image for encrypted transport protocols carried over UDP.
 The base PLUS header carries information for driving a minimal state machine at middleboxes described in {{I-D.trammell-plus-statefulness}}, and provides optional exposure of additional information to devices along the path using the mechanism described in {{I-D.trammell-plus-abstract-mech}}.

 --- middle